Excel INDEX Function

-It's important to note that INDEX function returns a reference as a result.
+It's important to note that the INDEX function returns a reference as a result.
 For example, in the following formula, INDEX returns A2:

 =INDEX(A1:A5,2) // returns A2

 The INDEX function has two forms: array and reference.
-Both forms have the same behavior – INDEX returns a reference in a array based on a given row and column location.
+Both forms have the same behavior – INDEX returns a reference in an array based on a given row and column location.
 The difference is that the reference form of INDEX allows more than one array, along with an optional argument to select which array should be used.
 Most formulas use the array form of INDEX, but both forms are discussed below.

-In the array form of INDEX, the first parameter is array, which is supplied as a range of cells or an array constant.
+In the array form of INDEX, the first parameter is an array, which is supplied as a range of cells or an array constant.
 The syntax for the array form of INDEX is: